TechAngelX/SML-Interpreter/docs/ProductionNotes.md

 if_cmpgt    ✅  IfGreaterGotoInstruction class completed.
 if_cmpeq    ✅  IfEqualGotoInstruction class completed.

-InstructionFactory ✅  InstructionFactory completed with Chain of Responsibility pattern.
+InstructionRegistrationManager ✅  renamed from InstructionFactory and refactored from Chain of Responsibility to Strategy pattern.
 ```

 ### PART II